 Bayard Rustin: "The time is so late, the danger is so great, that I call upon all the forces which believe in Peace to take a lesson from the labour movement, the women's movement, and the civil rights movement, and stop staying indoors.
 Go into these streets until we get peace!"

 Special thanks to the Citizens Clean Elections Commission for the scheduled candidate debates and the Candidate Statement Pamphlet, and to all the outfits that publish voter guides.
-An informed and engaged electorate is imperative.
+An informed and engaged electorate is the foundation of representative democracy.
 Thomas Jefferson wrote, "Whenever the people are well informed, they can be trusted with their own government; that whenever things get so far wrong as to attract their notice, they may be relied on to set them to rights."
+In the 2016 election cycle we are seeing the manifestation of just such a phenomenon.

 "I pledge allegiance to Turtle Island